Ranks of Commutators and Generalized Semicommutators of Quasihomogeneous Toeplitz Operators: Introduction

-\item[(b)] If $F$ is a T-function, we write $T_{F}$ for the continuous extension of the operator defined by \eqref{DeT}.
-We say that $T_{F}$ is a Toeplitz operator if and only if $T_{F}$ is defined in this way.

-\item[(c)] If there is an $r\in(0,1)$ such that $F$ is (essentially) bounded on the annulus $\left\{z:r<|z|<1\right\}$, then we say that $F$ is "nearly bounded". \end{enumerate}
+\begin{enumerate} \item[(a)] We say that $F$ is a T-function if the equation \eqref{DeT}, with $u=F$, defines a bounded operator on $L^{2}_{h}$. \item[(b)] If $F$ is a T-function, we write $T_{F}$ for the continuous extension of the operator defined by \eqref{DeT}.
+We say that $T_{F}$ is a Toeplitz operator if and only if $T_{F}$ is defined in this way. \item[(c)] If there is an $r\in(0,1)$ such that $F$ is (essentially) bounded on the annulus $\left\{z:r<|z|<1\right\}$, then we say that $F$ is "nearly bounded". \end{enumerate} \end{definition}